Mahogany L. Browne

 Browne has co-edited the anthology The Breakbeat Poets Vol. 3: Black Girl Magic, declared by Dazed as “one of the most important volumes of poetry in recent years.”
 She is also the author of the the YA anthology WOKE: A Young Poets Guide To Justice (Roaring Brook Press, 2020), co-edited with Elizabeth Acevedo and Olivia Gatwood.

-Born in Oakland, California, Browne dropped out of high school after being told not to write poetry during a English honors class.
+Born in Berkeley, California, Browne dropped out of high school after being told not to write poetry during an English honors class.
 Using her personal experiences with addiction, racism, sexism and oppression to inspire her own brand of shameless authentic work, Browne’s performances create a platform for women and girls to feel empowered and heard.

-Mahogany L. Browne is the current Poetry Coordinator at St. Francis College’s MFA Program.
-She is the founder of Woke Baby Book Fair, a traveling diverse reading campaign, and is the first-ever poet-in-residence at the Lincoln Center.
-Browne lives in Brooklyn, NY.
+Mahogany L. Browne is the founder of Woke Baby Book Fair, a traveling diverse reading campaign, Black Girl Ball, and received an honorary doctorate from Marymount Manhattan College.
+She is the first-ever poet-in-residence at the Lincoln Center and writes across the genre as a resident of Brooklyn, NY.

 Short Bio